MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/dif-selectbestcompatdrv.md

 # DIF_SELECTBESTCOMPATDRV

+> [!NOTE]
+> This request was deprecated in Windows 10 version 1703 (Redstone 2).
+In more recent versions of Windows, this callback is no longer invoked.

 A DIF_SELECTBESTCOMPATDRV request allows an installer to select the best driver from the device information element's compatible driver list.